X-Raym/REAPER-ReaScripts/README.md

 - Scripts needed for other scripts on this repository

 ##Download process :
-- For one script : click on one script, then click on the Raw button, then File > Save.
+- For one script : click on one script, then click on the Raw button, then File > Save (via Menu, Right Click or CTRL/CMD +S).
 - For the whole archive : click on Download Zip button on right

 ##Detailed Articles :